 Breakfast is by far my favourite meal of the day!
 I’m a sucker for fresh bread, croissants, and pastries paired with hot coffee or tea; alongside with eggs, bacon and some fresh fruit!
-I could keep going on about all the breakfast foods I love; crepes, frittatas, sausage… the list is long and I could eat breakfast all day long!
+I could keep going on about all the breakfast foods; crepes, frittatas, sausage… the list is long!

-I love to make waffles for breakfast and I always like having extras on hand for when I need a quick yet yummy ‘treat’.
+But I absolutely love to make waffles for breakfast and I always like having extra waffles for the week.
 I will make a large batch and stick the extras in the freezer.
-It’s super easy to pull a few out in the morning and stick them in the toaster to defrost.
-It reminds me of being a kid and having Eggo waffles before school but now I’m capable of actually making my own.
+It’s super easy to pull a few out in the morning and pop them in the toaster to defrost.
+It reminds me of being a kid and having Eggo waffles before school!

-Any type of apple will work for this recipe, so use whatever apple you have or is your favorite.
 Normally I’d give you a list of apples that are better for cooking, baking, or snacking.
 But since the apple isn’t being baked for a long period of time, you don’t have to worry about it turning into applesauce!
+So, any type of apple will work for this recipe, so use whatever apple you have or is your favorite.